Tips for dealing with feeling and being sick

 Read all of our diet tips

 If you are having problems with feeling and being sick, speak to your medial team.
 There are anti-sickness medicines that can help.
 If one type of medicine doesn’t work, try a different type, or a combination of drugs.
-You may also find these tips helpful.

 - Try eating cold foods, which smell less than hot food.

 - Try getting some fresh air before a meal.
 If the weather is good, eat outside, or eat by an open window.

-Review date January 2023
+Review date March 2025